gustavobremo/language-model/README.md

 # N-Gram Language Model

-This project implements an N-Gram language model using Python's NLTK library to analyze and generate text based on a given corpus.
-The model supports tokenization, N-Gram splitting, and different two options for obtaining probabilities such as empirical or with Laplace smoothing.
+This project implements an N-Gram language model using Python's NLTK library.
+The model supports tokenization, N-Gram splitting, and two options for calculation probabilities such as the empirical method or with Laplace smoothing.

 ## Table of Contents